Open-Multi-Modal-Personal-Assistant/OpenMMPA/README.md

 [![style: very good analysis][very_good_analysis_badge]][very_good_analysis_link] [![License: MIT][license_badge]][license_link]

-# Your Generative AI Companion: Open Multi-Modal Personal Assistant
+# Open Multi-Modal Personal Assistant, a Generative AI Companion application

 ## Unleash the Power of Generative AI on Your Devices

-Forget clunky AI pins!
+You don't necessarily need an AI pin:
-Your smartphone or smartwatch already has the potential to be your personal AI powerhouse.
+1. Your smartphone or smartwatch already has the potential to be your personal AI powerhouse.
+2. AI pins so far turned out to run Android apks on Android operating systems.

 This open-source project harnesses the full might of generative AI, multi-modal capabilities, and RAG (Retrieval Augmented Generation) to turn your existing devices into intelligent companions.